Speech Production

 B.EngDoctoral Student

-Vishnu is pursuing a PhD in the Speech Production Lab as part of the Department of Speech-Language Pathology and Department of Electrical and Computer Engineering at the University of Toronto.
-His research focuses on multimodal analyses of acoustic and kinematic data in neurodegenerative diseases.
+Vishnu is pursuing a PhD in Electrical and Computer Engineering and is co-supervised by Dr. Yunusova.
+He is an Engineer and his research focuses on multimodal analyses of acoustic and kinematic data in neurodegenerative diseases.

 Contact Us